8-Bit Guy

 Chapter 2: SCSI2SD

-The story is not over.
 I just couldn't put the computer back into storage knowing that the hard drive was on its last leg, so I started reading up on methods for replacing SCSI hard drives on these classic computers.
-It turns out that there's another modern day hardware engineering solution for this problem, SCSI2SD, which allows the user to replace a failing SCSI hard drive with a modern MicroSD memory card of significantly greater capacity.
+It turns out that there's a modern day hardware engineering solution for this problem, SCSI2SD, which allows the user to replace a failing SCSI hard drive with a modern MicroSD memory card of significantly greater capacity.
 I learned about how other vintage apple users had been able to use this device, and so I ordered one for myself.

 I initially tried to get the SCSI2SD and dying Quantum SCSI drive working at the same time, but I was not able to make that happen.
 I think we were just in time and the HDD is now completely non-functional, but I'll leave it inside the Mac just in case it can be repaired in future.